department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Design and Research/2024-07-Research Initiative-One-Prefill/Prefill Research Plan 08_19_2024.md

 Two options available, depending on when recruiting can schedule participants.

 - Pilot participant email: Alexandria.parker@agile6.com
-- Date and time of pilot session: Thursday, August 22nd at 11am EST OR Tuesday, August 27th at 4pm EST.
+- Date and time of pilot session: Friday, August 23rd at 12pm EST OR Tuesday, August 27th at 4pm EST.

 ### Research sessions
 **Planned dates of research:**